s-Radu/todo-list/README.md

 # Todo List App

 > [!NOTE]
-> More details needs adding, but for now just a quick readme file
+> This project is part of the Odin project learning taril

 ---

 ## Description

-This is a simple Todo List application built with [insert technology stack here].
+This is a simple Todo List application built with Vanilla javaScript.
 It allows users to manage their tasks effectively.

 ## Features

 - Add new tasks
 - Mark tasks as completed
 - Delete tasks
-- Filter tasks (All, Active, Completed)
+- Filter tasks (Active, Completed)
+- Add new notes
+- Delete notes
+- All your tasks and notes will be saved in local storage

 ### Prerequisites